 3. Keeps 5 days in the fridge, 3-4 months frozen.
 If freezing, remember to leave space for expansion at the top.
 For a concentrate, place back into a clean pot and simmer down, no lid, until reduced by half.

 Note: Boiling makes a cloudy stock.
-Often this can’t be helped if using cooked bones and it’s really more an aesthetic thing than flavour, but use the simmer method for best results.
+Simmering rather than boiling will yield clearer results.
 I learned this from the 1985 ramen movie, Tampopo.